Shaswat-n-16/Shophouse/README.md

 <strong><h1>ShopHouse  - MERN Stack eCommerce Website</h1></strong>

-<p>Welcome to ShopHouse Perfumes, your one-stop destination for high-quality perfumes.
-ShopHouse Perfumes is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) eCommerce website designed to provide an exceptional online shopping experience for perfume enthusiasts.
+<p>Welcome to ShopHouse , your one-stop destination for high-quality perfumes.
+ShopHouse is a full-stack MERN (MongoDB, Express.js, React.js, Node.js) eCommerce website designed to provide an exceptional online shopping experience for perfume enthusiasts.
 This README.md file provides essential information for developers, administrators, and users to get started with the website.</p>

 <strong>
 <h3>Table of Contents</h3>